jdonaldson/golgi/Readme.md

 value.

-Having an enum for our test api results is not enough though, we still need to provide the logic for parsing a url into paths and parameters, selecting the function to invoke, and capturing the return value in the enum.
+Having an enum for our test api results is not enough though, we still need to provide the logic for parsing a string into paths and parameters, selecting the function to invoke, and capturing the return value in the enum.

 Golgi provides this functionality by extending a separate `Golgi` class.
 This